 - The US Agency for International Development gave significant funding to analyze the economic costs of meningitis epidemics in sub-Saharan Africa, improve meningitis surveillance, and address regulatory issues around the vaccine’s approval.

-- The US Food and Drug Administration’s (FDA) Center for Biologics Evaluation and Research developed the conjugation method used in the vaccine and provided technical expertise in transferring the technology to the Serum Institute of India Ltd. for manufacture.
+- The US Food and Drug Administration’s (FDA) Center for Biologics Evaluation and Research developed the conjugation method used in the vaccine and provided technical expertise in transferring the technology to the Serum Institute of India Private Ltd. for manufacture.

 - The National Institutes of Health, Office of Technology Transfer facilitated licensure of the intellectual property developed at the FDA to PATH.